Article

 For example, online lenders based in the US must follow KYC laws at the federal level, meaning that they must adhere to the Bank Secrecy Act.
 This dictates that they must undertake and record certain activities, such as ensuring that they complete a Suspicious Activity Report (SAR) when such a need arises.

 Meanwhile, EU-based online lenders are legally required to comply with KYC rules in line with 6AMLD and GDPR.
-These two regulations ensure that online lenders must record their KYC processes for anti-money laundering purposes and that they protect customers’ personal information throughout the process.
+These two regulations ensure that online lenders record their KYC processes for anti-money laundering purposes and protect customers’ personal information throughout the process.

-Three Custom Rules for KYC for Online Lenders
+Three Risk Rules for KYC for Online Lenders

 #1: Disabled Cookies & Suspicious Browsing Behavior